zptr1/stck/doc/REFERENCE.md

   34 35 print-sum
 end
 ```

-#### Signatures

-A signature is a list of input and output types - input types determine what is needed on top of the stack to call the procedure, and output types determine what the procedure should return into the stack when it finishes executing.

 Each procedure that takes something from the stack or returns something onto the stack needs to have a signature defined to ensure that everything is handled properly.